 EPA's efforts to regulate dioxin in the environment began in 1973 when the Agency instituted proceedings to cancel the registration of the pesticide 2,4,5-T, based primarily on its contamination by 2378-TCDD.
-(Earlier, the U.S. Department of Agriculture had already limited uses of 2,4,5-T on food crops.)
+(Earlier, the U.S. Department of Agriculture had limited uses of 2,4,5-T on food crops.)
 EPA terminated the cancellation proceedings in 1974, partly because the analytical chemistry techniques available at the time were not capable of measuring 2378-TCDD in food or the environment at the low levels which could pose a hazard.
 The Agency has since significantly improved its analytical capabilities.
-In 1978, EPA initiated the Rebuttable Presumption Against Registration (RPAR) process against pesticide products with 2,4,5-T. In 1979, based on a study of miscarriage rates in Alsea, Oregon (where 2,4,5-T had been sprayed on forest land), EPA ordered an emergency suspension of 2.4.5-T and silvex use on forests, rights-of-way, pastures, home gardens, turf, and aquatic vegetation.
+In 1978, EPA initiated the Rebuttable Presumption Against Registration (RPAR) process against pesticide products with 2,4,5-T. In 1979, based on a study of miscarriage rates in Alsea, Oregon (where 2,4,5-T had been sprayed on forest land) and extensive laboratory data demonstrating that 2,4,5-T, silvex, and/or 2378-TCDD cause cancer and adverse reproductive effects in test animals, EPA ordered an emergency suspension of 2,4,5-T and silvex use on forests, rights-of-way, pastures, home gardens, turf, and aquatic vegetation.
 Other uses were still being evaluated under the RPAR process.
 Dow Chemical Company appealed the suspension in federal court and lost.
-In 1980, an EPA Administrative Law Judge began consolidated cancellation hearings on the suspended and nonsuspended uses of 2,4,5-T and silvex.
+In 1980, an EPA administrative law judge began consolidated cancellation hearings on the suspended and nonsuspended uses of 2,4,5-T and silvex.
 These hearings were postponed in 1981 to allow Dow and EPA to concentrate on settlement discussions.
-These discussions are still ongoing.

 Other programs have also been involved in regulatory activities related to dioxin.
-Under the Clean Water Act (CWA), 2378-TCDD is listed as one of the 65 compounds and classes of compound which EPA is required to control in industrial effluents.
-To date, no national discharge regulations have been issued for 2378-TCDD, primarily because the only time it has been measured in effluents was when EPA's Region 5 personnel measured it at the 50 part per quadrillion level in the Dow effluent.
+Under the Clean Water Act (CWA), 2378-TCDD is listed as one of the 65 compounds and classes of compounds which EPA is required to control in industrial effluents.
+To date, no national discharge regulations have been issued for 2378-TCDD, primarily because it has not been detected in effluents.
+The only time it has been measured in effluents was when EPA's Region 5 personnel measured it at the 50 parts per quadrillion level in the Dow effluent.
 (Analytical problems may be one of the reasons why 2378-TCDD was not otherwise detected.)
-EPA is working with the State of Michigan sec P. 12 on developing limitations for Dow's permit.
-Under the Clean Air Act, EPA has initiated the process of listing 2378-TCDD as a hazardous air pollutant.
+EPA is working with the State of Michigan on developing limitations for Dow's permit.
+Under the Clean Air Act, EPA is currently assessing the health impacts of 2378-TCDD as a hazardous air pollutant.

 As an interim step to control the disposal of any wastes containing 2378-TCDD (defined as wastes resulting from the production of 2,4,5-TCP or its pesticide derivatives, or substances produced on equipment that was previously used for the production of 2,4,5-TCP or its pesticide derivatives), EPA in 1980 promulgated a rule under the Toxic Substances Control Act (TSCA) which requires any persons intending to move or otherwise dispose of these wastes to notify EPA of its plans 60 days prior to initiating any action.
 This allows EPA to review the plans and ensure that the wastes are properly managed.
-In 1983, EPA proposed to regulate wastes containing any tetra-, penta-, and hexachlorodibenzo-pdioxins under the Resource Conservation and Recovery Act (RCRA).
+In 1983, EPA proposed to regulate wastes containing any tetra-, penta-, and hexachlorodibenzo-p-dioxins under the Resource Conservation and Recovery Act (RCRA).
 This action will cover a wider range of wastes and is designed to ensure that no future sites are contaminated with dioxin wastes.